wei-kiat-tan/Agentic-Librarian/agentic/librarian-multi-agent/PROJECT_SUMMARY.md

 # Librarian Agents Team - Project Summary

-## 📦 What You Have
+## 📦 About

-A complete, production-ready multi-agent system for processing large documents (50-5000+ pages) using Python and Claude Sonnet 4.5.
+A multi-agent system for processing large documents (50-5000+ pages) using Python and Claude to overcome LLM limitations of limited context window by dividing the task to multiple agents and save precious time for the user in reading these documents.

 ## 🎯 Core Components